 Buthelezi funeral: South Africans mull legacy of divisive Zulu leader

-Mourners have descended on the town of Ulundi to attend the funeral of veteran South African politician and Zulu chief Mangosuthu Buthelezi.
+Mourners have descended on the town of Ulundi ahead of Saturday's funeral of veteran South African politician and Zulu chief Mangosuthu Buthelezi.

 He has been granted a state funeral in honour of his contribution to the fight against white-minority rule.